paradigm/digmbot/README.md

 -------

 The bot will attempt to treat everything found in the `plugindir` as a plugin.
 The files in there should be executable.
-If the files in there are given the argument "returnregex", they should print out the regular expression that they want to trigger them.
-For example, if a plugin is supposed to return the time upon the bot seeing ".time" as the (entire) message, when the plugin sees "returnregex" it should print "^[.]time$".
-The regex is limited to whatever gawk understands.
-Whenever digmbot sees that regex (baring normal commands, which take precidence), it will pass along the entire line to the relevant plugin as an argument.
-Whatever the plugin returns will be printed.

-Note the plugin specifics will likely change in the future to support things such as having the plugin know things such as which user said a given thing.
+Upon loading the plugin, digmbot will send the following information to the plugin via stdin.
+The first term will be the name of the key, then there will be a space, followed by the value corresponding to the key.
+Then a newline separating everything.

+- nick
+- owner
+- server
+- port
+- plugindir
+- plugin
+- endload

+`endload` should always be the final line sent when loading a plugin.
+In theory other lines could be added before that one.
+To be future-proof your plugin should ignore items it does not recognize.

+After seeing `endload`, the plugin should return a regular expression (as interpreted by gawk) which will trigger the plugin.

+When digmbot detects the regular expression matches something someone said, it sends the following items to the plugin, again via stdin:

+- user
+- room
+- message
+- endtrigger

+Like when loading, when `endtrigger` is seen this indicates the end of digmbot's information for the plugin.
+The plugin should respond by printing with the one line of output which digmbot will print in the same room it saw the trigger message.
+Alternatively, the plugin can print an empty string or nothing.

+Only the first plugin which prints something upon trigger is utilized.

+See bundled plugins for examples.
+Note that while the bundled examples are in awk, the plugins could be in any language.

 Known issues
 ------------

 - digmbot relies on the command `ls` to find the plugins.
 In theory someone could have gawk but not ls, in which case this could be problematic.

-- The plugin interface is pretty limited at the moment.

-- Only has one owner.
+- digmbot only has one owner.
+- Plugins can only return one line of output
+- Plugins can only trigger upon a message from a user and not external sources such as a timer or webpage being updated.